tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 A new version of myself, or at least I hoped so.

-But even in Singapore, things were not suddenly cinematic.
-I did not become a genius overnight.
-I did not transform into some extraordinary version of myself just because the country changed.
+But changing countries did not transform me into a genius.
+Life did not suddenly become cinematic.
 I studied.
 I adjusted.
 I survived.
-I did some things well.
-I did some things badly.
+I did some things well and some things badly.

 I kept going.

-It was somewhat ordinary.

-Average.

 Later, I went to Ireland for my master's degree.

-That sounds like another impressive sentence.
+That sounds impressive from far away.

 A master's degree in Ireland.

 A clean line on a CV.

-The kind of detail that looks better from far away than it feels when you are actually living inside it.
+The kind of detail that looks better from the outside than it feels when you are living inside it.

-I finished my master's before COVID.
+I finished before COVID.

 Then I could not find a job in Ireland.

 I came back to Vietnam on 1 November 2019.

-I still remember the date because it felt like a line being drawn under a chapter I had hoped would continue.
+I remember the date because it felt like a line being drawn under a chapter I had expected to continue.

-And even after coming back, things were not suddenly easy either.
+Things did not become easy after I came home.

-I could not find a job immediately in Vietnam.
+I could not find a job immediately in Vietnam either.

 That was humbling.

-Not the motivational kind of humbling people talk about after the success is already secured.
+Not the polished kind of humbling people describe after success is already secure.

 Just plain humbling.

-The kind where you have a degree, a story, a few hopes, maybe even a little pride, and then the world looks at all of that and says nothing.
+The kind where you have a degree, a story, a few hopes, maybe even a little pride, and the world looks at all of it and says nothing.

 No music.

 No montage.

-No dramatic comeback scene.
+No dramatic comeback.

 Just silence.

-Just waiting.

-Just sending applications.
+Applications.

+Waiting.

-Just realizing that life does not care how the story is supposed to feel.
+And the realization that life does not care how the story is supposed to feel.

 Life will make you humble in every possible way.

-It will keep reminding you that you are not the main character in a movie.
+It keeps reminding you that you are not the main character in a movie.

 Not the chosen one in an anime.